simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Azure.md

     1. Take a moment to review terms, and click Create.
     1. Wait a moment for resource creation to complete.
 Click "Go to Resource" when it appears.

-1. Obtain the Azure OpenAI resource endpoint and keys.
+1. **Obtain endpoint and keys**:

     1. From the Azure main console, find the search field on the top.
 Type "Azure AI Services".
     1. From the Azure AI Services page, select "Azure OpenAI".
     1. From the selection list, choose the resource you just created.
     1. From the resource details page, select "click here to view endpoints".
     1. Click "Show Keys".
-Record the values for key 1, key 2, and endpoint in a temporary file.  **CRITICAL: DO NOT STORE THESE VALUES IN A PUBLIC REPOSITORY**
+Record the values for key 1, key 2, and endpoint in a temporary file.  **CRITICAL: DO NOT STORE THE KEY IN A PUBLIC REPOSITORY**

 1. Set an environment variable named `SPRING_AI_AZURE_OPENAI_API_KEY` using this value.
 On Windows you can run:
 ```